tapiohaa/ASMA1/README.md

 # README for replication files

-Article: “Do the Poor Respond More to Cost Sharing in Primary Care?
-Evidence from a Regression Discontinuity Design” (Haaga, Böckerman, Kortelainen, and Tukiainen, 2022)
+Article: “Do Low-Income Households Respond More to Cost Sharing in Primary Care?
+Evidence from Regression Discontinuity Design” (Haaga, Böckerman, Kortelainen, and Tukiainen, 2022)

 Version 1: https://osf.io/vmuzf/